 The constant voltage outdoor PA system is also described as the high voltage audio system or the 100Volts line speaker system.
 One common feature of this outdoor PA system is that it utilizes a step-down transformer for the speakers and a step-up transformer on the output of the amplifier.
 Constant voltage outdoor PA systems with horn speakers are preferred to distribute sound over a wider area.

 The flared acoustic horn and compression drivers help in directing the sound.
-Horn type speakers, though old-fashioned, produces sounds that are ten times more efficient than the use of cone loudspeakers.
-Since horn speakers are cheaper, lightweight and compact, they are easier to rig on poles and stands for efficient sound projection.
+Horn-type speakers, though old-fashioned, produce sounds that are ten times more efficient than the use of cone loudspeakers.
+Since horn speakers are cheaper, lightweight, and compact, they are easier to rig on poles and stand for efficient sound projection.
 Constant voltage outdoor PA system or high impedance systems allows for thinner speaker cables than outdoor PA systems with low impedance.

 Although this may seem trivial, running thousands of speakers’ cables across a wide area may be difficult and expensive.
 There are lots of advantages of using constant voltage outdoor PA systems.
 However, it still has its drawbacks.
 The constant voltage or 100 voltage line outdoor PA system may not be suitable for live outdoor music.
 Their loudspeakers can only accommodate 100Hz to10KHz frequencies, which means you may miss out on some treble and bass frequencies.

 The constant voltage outdoor PA system may be more suitable for making announcements like church fetes, air shows, fun runs, country shows, or any event that may require an announcer talking to a crowd.
 The 100 Voltage line outdoor PA system may be suitable for playing background music but not when music is the event’s primary purpose.

 Low Impedance outdoor PA system